rianrais/text-xendit/README.md

 # Description

 Hi!
 This is my first time creating CRUD API with Express and Mongoose, and not to mention unit-testing as well.
-Was having fun and get a good learning from making this.
+Was having fun and get a good learning from making this only in 3 days.

 ## Tech-Stack